SawNaw/ZawgyiToUnicode/README.md

 Credit to GitHub user mgthantzin for the converter code.
 This is his repo: https://github.com/mgthantzin/mmfont.Net/tree/master/mmfont.Net

 I took the code, gave it some touchup, and added unit tests.
-Eventually this might grow into a Blazor app.
+I plan to add batch filename conversion.